wolframkriesing/site-stitcher/content/about.md

 One thing that I constantly do is searching for this one command, code snippet or alike which I need just now, find it on the web, use it and mostly forget it again, until I need it again.
 Since I learned that this happens I am mostly tweeting those kinda things nowadays.
-One I need this piece of knowledge again, and that happens regularly (that's actually what made me start blogging) I have to go to twitter and search for those things in my tweets.
+Once I need this piece of knowledge again, and that happens regularly (that's actually what made me start blogging) I have to go to twitter and search for those things in my tweets.
 Not always it's easy to find things on twitter, it just has it's own will on showing me search results.